x

 "I really got a hung jury on all the assault first degrees,” Parson said.
 "The prosecutor was like; he doesn't want to go back through that again.
 If you just take this assault and gun charge, you'll be out in a couple years."

-"We pair your young people, young people of color in these underserved communities with mentors,” Parson explained.
+"We pair your young people, young people of color in these underserved communities with mentors,” Parson said.
 "We teach kids life skills, critical thinking skills."

 He started a nonprofit with a nod to his past, calling it Pro Se Potential.
 He's working to convince teenagers to make better choices than he did.